EleniLPetrou/herring_whole_genome_sequencing/Markdown/Part5.IdentifyVariantsANGSD.md

 Wow, so ~11.3 million SNPs were preent at > 0.1 MAF and genotyped in over 50% of samples.
 Not bad!
 I moved these output files to this folder: /gscratch/scrubbed/elpetrou/angsd

-## Create a stringently filtered data set by using the -sites filter in angsd.
+## What might a stringently filtered data set look like?

-For a SNP to be reatined in the stringently filtered data set, it had to have a maf > 0.05 and less than 30% missing data.
-I also removed SNPs that were in mtDNA.
-This is how I made the -sites file from a .mafs file:
+I explored what would happen if I filtered the data more stringently.
+For a SNP to be retained in the stringently filtered data set, it had to have a maf > 0.05, less than 30% missing data, and be a nuclear locus (no mtDNA).
+This is how I filtered the .mafs file produced by angsd to come up with a list of stringently filtered loci:

 ``` bash
 # filter_angsd_sites.sh